lincc-frameworks/python-project-template/README.md

 # Optional - but Awesome

+## Unit test coverage

+The GitHub workflow that runs when a new commit is pushed to a pull request, will automatically run unit tests and output code coverage into an xml file.
+To easily see if code coverage is changing as a result of new work, you should install the GitHub app, Codecov.

+- Go to the Codecov app page - https://github.com/apps/codecov
+- Click "Configure"
+- Select your repository and follow the instructions

+Future pull requests and commits will now include code coverage information.
+Neato!

+## Automatic publishing to ReadTheDocs

+If you have connected your GitHub account to [ReadTheDocs](https://readthedocs.org/) you should be able to automatically import the documentation from your project.
+To connect your GitHub account to ReadTheDocs, simply sign in to ReadTheDocs using your GitHub account.

+On your dashboard, you'll see an "Import a Project" button that will take you to a list of repositories that can be [automatically imported](https://docs.readthedocs.io/en/stable/intro/import-guide.html#automatically-import-your-docs).
+If you don't see the repository you expect, it is possible that you do not have sufficient permissions configured in your GitHub organization.
+Talk to an administrator of the organization, and let them know what you're trying to do.

 ## Publishing to PyPI

 A GitHub workflow is included that will automatically publish the packaged work to [PyPI](https://pypi.org/).
 To support this, you'll need to configure your new repository.